A. Vafiadis & Company

 Views Limited, Piccadilly, Bradford was registered on 5 November 1898 and, as it seems only to have published undivided-backs, was probably not long-lasted.

 Quimper, Brittany, France

 - Collection VILLARD, Quimper

-In 1865 Joseph Villard, (died 1898) then aged 26, opened his photography workshop at 15 Rue des Gentilhommes, Quimper.
+In 1865 Joseph Villard, (died 1898) opened his photography workshop at 15 Rue des Gentilhommes, Quimper when he was 26.
 The young photographer had the brilliant idea of producing series of photos on costumes and Breton landscape for tourists.
 Villard’s photographs of men and women in traditional Breton dress inspired engravings in the Paris International Exposition of 1867.
 Around 1870, Villard opened a second workshop at 42 Rue Kéréon.
 Villard’s son Joseph-Marie joined the family business as a photographer in 1890 and continued it on the death of his father as a photographer-publisher at 4 rue Saint-François.
 While continuing as a portraitist, he also issued postcards.
 Joseph-Marie’s numbered ethnographic series and topographicals are a remarkable and rich history of Quimper and Brittany more generally23.
 He printed the address side of his cards entirely in Breton24.

 Alexander Vincents Kunstforlag25

 - A V Kbh